zachyyy700/eds214-finalproject/README.md

 ## Goal:

 This repository serves as our final project in EDS-214.
-We are tasked with recreating Figure 3 (see below). from:
+We are tasked with recreating Figure 3 (see below).
+From Schaefer et al. (2000):

 > Schaefer, Douglas.
 A., McDowell, W. H., Scatena, F. N., & Asbury, C. E. (2000).
 Effects of hurricane disturbance on stream water concentrations and fluxes in eight tropical forest watersheds of the Luquillo Experimental Forest, Puerto Rico.
 Journal of Tropical Ecology, 16(2), 189–207. <https://doi.org/10.1017/s0266467400001358>